 By selecting a 15-year mortgage, your focus may be solely on paying off debt.
 You may not have the financial capacity to save or invest.
 Ever heard the saying, “don’t put all of your eggs in one basket”?
 By putting all of your income toward your home, you may be doing just that.
 Just like any other investment, there is associated risk.

 You never know if the housing market is going to go up or down.
+The real estate game is fickle.
 Think about the 2008 housing crash.
 If you put all of your money into your home, this could have destroyed your financial future.
 If you have more of a diversified portfolio, you can eliminate some of this risk.

 But!!!
 Dave Says Don’t Buy The House if You Can’t Afford the 15 Year Payment

 Whenever I point out that Dave Ramsey may be wrong on the 15-year vs. 30-year mortgage debate, a Ramsey fanatic will always respond that “clearly I am mistaken.”
 Dave teaches that you should not buy a home unless you can afford the 15-year mortgage.

 However, criticism is flawed.
 We are not debating how expensive of house someone should buy.
 The debate is whether someone should finance their purchase with a 15-year or 30-year old mortgage, and there little to debate.
 The 30-year mortgage provides more flexibility in the case of personal crisis and more opportunities to save money along the way than the 15-year option.